LeagueSandbox/GameServer/README.md

 * You must submit a **GPG signed commit** changing your icon from :x: to :white_check_mark: in the table from previous section.
 	* See: https://help.github.com/articles/signing-commits-with-gpg/
 	* You can also use GitHub's web interface when editing, this will sign the created commit
-* The commit must come from the **same GitHub account** as the contributions is belong to.
+* The commit must come from the **same GitHub account** as the contributions belong to.
 * Make sure to only modify your own line as to avoid any merge conflicts.
-* Once you the submission is done, you have consented to having all of your contributions in this repository so far to be licensed under the [AGPL-3.0](LICENSE/AGPL-3.0.txt) license
+* Once the submission is done, you have consented to having all of your contributions in this repository so far to be licensed under the [AGPL-3.0](LICENSE/AGPL-3.0.txt) license